-Here you can find many event details for the STRATUS Conference 2020, including the event synopsis, the program committee, keynote speakers, tutorials, travel and accommodations.
+Here you can find many event details for the STRATUS 2022 Conference, including the event synopsis, schedule, program committee, keynote speakers, and field trips.

 About the Conference

-The 2020 STRATUS conference brings together academics, industry representatives, and domain specialists to share perspectives on this rapidly evolving field of a wide range of topics.
-Since its inception in 2016, STRATUS went from a one-day to two-day, and now a three-day workshop to a three-day conference and a pre-conference field trip.
+The STRATUS 2022 conference brings together academics, industry representatives, and domain specialists to share perspectives on this rapidly evolving field of a wide range of topics.
+Since its inception in 2016, STRATUS went from a one-day to a two-day and then to a three-day annual workshop and is now a three-day conference and includes previously recorded field trips.
 Based on the received request from attendees, we have expanded the workshops to reach entities beyond the original scope of a Western New York audience.

-What sets the non-profit STRATUS 2020 apart for other specialized or larger UAS meetings is that the range of topics addressing important interdisciplinary topics ranging from the latest challenges in UAV platform design and technology to sensor design, information gathering and processing, and modeling to produce that support the decision-making.
+What sets the non-profit STRATUS 2022 Conference apart from other specialized or larger UAS meetings are the important interdisciplinary topics ranging from the latest challenges in UAV platform design and technology to sensor design, information gathering and processing, and modeling to produce data that support decision-making.

-The Special Focus of this year’s STRATUS 2020 is “GeoHAZARDS and other EXTREME EVENTS”.
-We especially invite participants that are interested in sharing their insight, latest research and technical challenges to engage in scientific and practical conversations to identify collaborative partners for facing the complex challenges under extreme conditions with holistic approaches in designing and testing integrated UAV mission planning, information gathering and decision making for extreme conditions, rapid response or emergency management.
+The Special Focus of the STRATUS 2022 Conference is “hazards, environmental mapping, monitoring and forecasting”.
+We invite participants who are interested in sharing their insight, latest research, and technical challenges to engage in scientific and practical conversations to identify collaborative partners for facing the complex challenges under extreme conditions with holistic approaches in designing and testing integrated UAV mission planning, information gathering and decision making for extreme conditions, rapid response or emergency management.

-Our 2020 STRATUS Conference Program includes both oral and poster sessions, student prizes for best paper/poster, breaks for networking, browsing exhibits, live demonstrations, and a field trip.
-Thanks to our sponsors, we try to keep the conference affordable and hope to be able to offer the registration near last year’s registration costs (~200 US$; field trip and/or tutorials require a separate registration).
+Our Program includes both oral and poster sessions, student prizes for best paper/poster presentation, break and lunch for networking, keynote speakers, panel discussion, exhibits, live demonstrations, happy hours and social gathering.
+Thanks to our sponsors, we keep the conference fees affordable.

-STRATUS 2020 is a collaborative organizational effort including researchers from some of the region’s leading universities.
+The STRATUS 2022 Conference is a collaborative organizational effort including researchers from some of the region’s leading universities.
 The general organizing committee is made up of researchers working at the interface of universities, industries, government agencies, and other community stakeholders from these institutions:

 • University at Buffalo (UB)